pyQode/pyqode.core/doc/source/getting_started.rst

         Modes manager.
 Use it to append/remove modes on the editor.
     - :attr:`pyqode.core.api.CodeEdit.panels`:
         Modes manager.
 Use it to append/remove panels on the editor.

+Starting from version 2.1, CodeEdit defines the :attr:`pyqode.core.api.CodeEdit.mimetypes` class attribute. property which is a list of supported mimetypes.
+An empty list means the CodeEdit is generic.
+**Code edit specialised for a specific language should define this attribute!**

+IDE can use that property and and :meth:`mimetypes.guess_type` to make file types-editor associations.

 Controlling the backend
 -----------------------